 Transparency & Monitoring Specialists are responsible for producing the local report required under their local EFPIA Disclosure Code implementation and publishing it appropriately.
-The local report is published via the local industry association platform.
+The local report is published on Gilead's Affiliate website.

 Reportable Recipients may notify Gilead of any errors in reporting, or withdraw their Consent at any time.